demystifyingk8s/demystifyingk8s.github.io/content/about.md

 I'm always open to connecting with fellow tech enthusiasts and professionals.
 Whether you have questions, suggestions, or just want to chat about technology, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jose-angel-morena-simon/).

-Thank you for joining me on this journey.
+Thank you for joining me on this journey!